 We’re very happy to keep you up to date with our intern, Francesca, as she completes a one month journalism Pave internship in Calcutta!
-Read part one of her four part series below!

 My flight landed at 8:30am on August 1st, after departing from Gatwick and a stop over in Dubai.
 My Indian adventure began with luck, as I was fortunate to be the first through immigration and my bag first off the conveyor.
 I departed arrivals and hit a wall of humid air with approximately 300 waving and energetic Indians greeting me.
 It was chaos.
 Small boys were running around trying to carry my luggage and I must have been asked 20 times if I needed a taxi.
 Fortunately, I wasn’t in need of either service as the Pave member of staff out here in Kolkata collected me with a warm and friendly smile.